TLDR:

 Strategic Implications for Businesses:

 Businesses planning to raise funds through new mechanisms such as digital tokens or participatory crowdfunding must carefully analyze whether their offerings meet the criteria laid out by the Howey Test.
-Failure to comply with federal securities regulation can result in significant legal penalties and negative impacts on business operations.
+Failure to comply with securities regulations can result in significant legal penalties and negative impacts on business operations.

 The Future of the Howey Test: